systelab/seed-angular/ELECTRON.md

-# Create a desktop app.
+# Going native with Electron

 In order to create a native desktop app, you will need [electron.js][electron].
-Electron is a framework that will allow you build cross platform desktop apps with JavaScript, HTML, and CSS
+Electron is a framework that will allow you build cross platform desktop apps with JavaScript, HTML, and CSS.

 In order to install electron you have to run the following commands: